shanptom/CodeSparkR/README.md

-# CodeSparkR
+# 🚀 CodeSparkR

-CodeSparkR lets you access 400+ large language models (including paid ones) right from your R console via  [OpenRouter](https://openrouter.ai).
-It returns responses as ready-to-run .Rmd code chunks, making it easy to integrate AI-generated code into your workflow.
-You can also choose to save and open responses directly in RStudio as .Rmd files.
+**Supercharge your R workflow with AI-powered coding assistance.**

+Access 400+ large language models (including premium ones) directly from your R console and get instant, executable code.
+No more copy-pasting or context switching—just pure productivity.

+✨ **What makes CodeSparkR special:**
+- 🤖 **400+ LLMs at your fingertips** – Including paid models, all accessible from R
+- 📝 **Ready-to-run code chunks** – Responses come as `.Rmd` files you can execute immediately
+- 🔗 **Smart context handling** – Attach files directly, no more massive copy-paste sessions
+- 🎯 **RStudio integration** – Save and open AI responses as `.Rmd` files seamlessly
+- ⚡ **Streamlined workflow** – From prompt to production code in seconds

+Perfect for data scientists, analysts, and R developers who want to leverage AI without breaking their flow.

+---

 ## 📦 Installation